Relativistic implications of entropy and purity: Non-classical geometry

 The expression (\ref{P}) is polynomial only for special values of $C_1$ and $C_2$, such as when they are equal.
 However, this case is forbidden by the fact that purity (\ref{Purity}) is bounded from above.
-Therefore, the radicand of the time-dilation formula is non-quadratic in momenta for non-Gaussian states ($p_{\alpha}\not=0$).
+Therefore, the radicand of the time-dilation formula is non-quadratic in momenta for non-pure non-Gaussian states ($p_{\alpha}\not=0$), and the geometry is non-Riemannian.
+Since the radicand (\ref{P}) remains homogeneous of degree two in the momenta, the dynamics are governed by Finsler geometry \cite{FinslerDispersion,FinslerGeometryDispersion,FinslerGravity,FinslerGravityVariation}.

-Riemannian geometry is defined by a metric tensor, implying proper time quadratic in momentum components.
-Our result means that quantum geodesic motion in the quasiclassical setting does not experience Riemannian space-time.
-The non-quadratic nature is mathematically captured by a generalization called Finsler geometry \cite{FinslerDispersion,FinslerGeometryDispersion,FinslerGravity,FinslerGravityVariation}: Our specific construction confirms the common expectation that combinations of gravity with quantum physics require new geometrical structures.
-This result is obtained without any prior assumptions about ingredients of quantum space-time.

-The non-Riemannian direction is given by the correlation parameter $\alpha$ whose momentum appears in the square root $P$ in (\ref{P}).
-This variable, among the canonical coordinates, happens to have the most involved relationship with second-order moments.
-An expression can be obtained by computing $U_1-U_2$ from (\ref{U1}) and (\ref{U2}), and using the result to write